Ayzzzzzzzzzzz/RemoveDiscover/README.md

-If you like this Repo, consider likimg and Following :)
+If you like this Repo, consider liking and Following :)

 This Tweaks Removes Annoying Discover Page from Snapchat.